HuyBui1304/Swarm/README.md

 ## Contact

-For bugs or questions, open a GitHub issue.
+For bugs or questions, open a GitHub issue or email [huybm.ds@gmail.com](mailto:huybm.ds@gmail.com).